-The passing of time, and consequent increase of comfort at camp, has resulted in the campers’ personalities really shining through over the past two weeks.
+The passing of time and the consequent increase of comfort at camp has resulted in the campers’ personalities really shining through over the past two weeks.
 Whether this means that the children are more pensive or loud, disciplined or distracting, it says that the campers are being more like themselves.
 Of course, every camper is unique in how they express their personality, but at the same time, they do gravitate towards certain types.

 My only regret in all of this is that there are only a few days left, and I will not get to see their progress after the end of the week.
 That said, it has been a pleasure seeing their personalities come out over the past two weeks.